 TOPIK Levels and Passing Marks

-TOPIK is consist of two examination level, the TOPIK I, a basic level test and II is the combination of intermediate/advance level.
-Each level has a designated score which evaluated based on the number of points you have earned.
-The table above is the score requirements from Level 1 to 6.
+TOPIK is consist of two examination levels, TOPIK I, a basic level test, and II a combination of intermediate/advanced levels.
+Each level has a designated score which is evaluated based on the number of points you have earned.
+The table above is the score requirements from levels 1 to 6.
 So if you will look at the scores, this test is actually not a joke.
-You really need to put time to study to pass each level.
+You really need to put the time to study to pass each level.

 Structure of the Questions

 The structure of questions is both multiple-choice but TOPIK I consists of listening (40 minutes long/30 questions) and reading (60 minutes long/40 questions).
 Both listening and reading score 100 each and have a total of 200 points.
 The TOPIK II is divided into two parts: the first part is listening (60 minutes long/50 questions) and writing (50 minutes long /4 short-answer questions).
 The second part is reading which is 70 minutes long with 50 questions.
 Listening, writing, and reading have 100 points each with a total of 300 points.

 Importance of TOPIK

 Some might say it’s not important but the truth is, it is very important especially if you want to be studied at a Korean university, and get your immigrant visa (if you don’t have kids or your husband doesn’t speak English).
 It is also important if you want to apply for Korean Language Teaching Qualification test.

 In Korea, for foreigners who want to work in the government, or big companies, or have a decent job, a TOPIK certificate is very important.
 One example is working in the Multicultural Family Center, they actually require TOPIK II Level 3 to 4 for teaching jobs like Multicultural Education, and for translators they require TOPIK II Level 4 to 6 passers.
 If you want to be a regular employee, passing Level 6 is the best.